Lepidium latifolium

-Lepidium latifolium, known by several common names including perennial pepperweed, broadleaved pepperweed, pepperwort, or peppergrass, dittander, dittany, and tall whitetop, is a perennial plant that is a member of the mustard and cabbage family.
+Lepidium latifolium, known by several common names including perennial pepperweed, broadleaved pepperweed, pepperwort, peppergrass, dittander, dittany, and tall whitetop, is a perennial plant that is a member of the mustard and cabbage family.

 Description

 Lepidium latifolium normally grows to 30-100 cm, but may grow as tall as 2 m.
 It has numerous woody stems, alternating waxy leaves and clusters of small white flowers.
 It produces small (1.6 mm) fruits which each contain two reddish seeds.
 It has an extensive root network, known to reach 9 ft in depth, and constituting 40% of the total biomass of the plant.

 Distribution

 This plant is native to southern Europe, Mediterranean countries and Asia as far east as the Himalayas.
 It is an introduced species in Australia and North America, growing throughout the United States and Mexico.
 It may have been introduced to the U.S. when its seed got into a shipment of sugar beet seeds.